Sven Van Der Jeugt

 Sven Van Der Jeugt (born 17 September 1980) is a retired Belgian football goalkeeper.
-He is currently the goalkeeper coach of Waasland-Beveren.
+He is currently the goalkeeper coach of FC St. Pauli.

 Coaching career

 After retiring at the end of the 2015/16 season, Van Der Jeugt became goalkeeper coach of Patro Eisden.
 He left the club six months later.

 In July 2017, he then became goalkeeper coach of Thes Sport, which he was for one year.
 He then moved to his former club Anderlecht and became goalkeeper coach for the reserve team / U21 squad.

 On 25 June 2019, he was appointed goalkeeper coach of Waasland-Beveren.